 Sunfox kittens are guaranteed negative for FELV and FIV and free of fleas and fungus.
 They are fully vaccinated, and require no further vaccination until they are 16 months old.

 We do not ship our cats.
-We live in Ventura County, California.
-If you live in a surrounding area, such as Northern California or Arizona, it is possible we can make arrangements meet you half way to deliver a kitten.
-Things may work out for someone to carry the kitten on board a flight for you, at a cost roughly close to the shipping cost.
-Keep in mind, however, that you would not be able to see the kitten before you get it, and this may not be the best idea - the best thing is of course, to come out here and meet the cat or kitten yourself.
+We live in Southern Nevada.
+If you live in a surrounding area, such as Southern California or Arizona, it is possible we can make arrangements meet you half way to deliver a kitten.
+It may work out for someone to carry the kitten on board a flight for you, at a cost roughly close to the shipping cost.
+The best idea is to drive or fly here to Las Vegas and pick up the kitten yourself.
 If none of these options are workable, we suggest you look for a breeder who is closer to you.